Winipedia/pyrig/docs/configs/index_md.md

 description = "Your new description"
 ```

-Then run `uv run myapp mkroot` to regenerate.
+Then run `uv run pyrig mkroot` to regenerate.

 ### Project name incorrect